chainstack/docs/docs/operations/multichain/external-key-management.md

 You will call the MultiChain nodes running in the cloud.
 You can, however, do the transactions through a local node if you run a hybrid MultiChain network.

-1. Get your node access information
+1. Get your node access and credentials

 See [View node access and credentials](/platform/view-node-access-and-credentials).